Stephen Gilson: Recent activities

-Recently, Gilson, with co-author DePoy, applies design theory and practice to the analysis of diversity categories, their membership and their maintenance.
-In his non-profit work, he has applied this theory to the development of inexpensive, aesthetically designed prototypes, strategies, and products that enhance the ability of all people to engage in healthy behaviors.
-In the spring 2010, Gilson received funding to study campus architectures as symbols of campus cultural policy.
-He has also applied design and branding to the development of robotics for non-stigmatized augmentation of human function.
+In 2014, Gilson, with co-author DePoy, applied design theory and practice to the analysis of diversity categories, their membership and their maintenance.
+In his applied work, he has applied this theory to the development of inexpensive, aesthetically designed prototypes, strategies, and products that enhance the ability of all people to engage in healthy behaviors.
+His work on Afari, a three-wheeled aesthetically designed mobility support appeared in the Cooper Hewitt, Smithsonian Design Museum in the Access+Ability exhibit in 2017.
+In 2022, his co-authored book, Emerging Thoughts in Disability and Humaness was published by Anthem.
+This work examined the dehumanization of embodied difference and proposed a theoretical approach to innovating equality of respect and rights for all people.

-Gilson is currently professor and co-coordinator of Interdisciplinary Disability Studies at the University of Maine and a principal of ASTOS Innovations, a non-profit corporation devoted to improving equality of access to community resources in local, national, and global environments.
-ASTOS Innovations designs and develops model access solutions.
-Gilson also holds an appointment as Senior Research Fellow.
-Ono Academic College's Research Institute for Health and Medical Professions, Kiryat Ono, Israel.
+Gilson is currently professor and co-coordinator of Interdisciplinary Disability Studies at the University of Maine.